rvieceli/task_rafael-vieceli/README.md

 ## Task
 Develop a web application that allows you to manage mappers and missions.
-The missions are divided into campaigns, the campaigns are composed of description and name There is no need for a database, static data is enough.
+Missions belong to campaigns, the campaigns are composed of description and name There is no need for a database, static data is enough.

 Let's divide it into two sections: